 EMINEM FOR ENDURANCE?

-Lead researcher and sports psychologist Richard Collins, said, “Tracks with an emotional resonance can boost performance and endurance by as much as 10%.
-Listening to Eminem inspires confidence and determination, as there is a general theme of triumphing against the odds.“
+Lead researcher and sports psychologist Richard Collins, said, “Tracks with an emotional resonance can boost performance and endurance by as much as 10%.”
+When you listen to Eminem, you feel more confident and determined because his songs are mostly about beating the odds.

 “Songs that produce the most success for workouts are those that have a regular rhythm and tempo, particularly at 120-140 beats per minute (bpm),“ adds neuroscientist Jessica Grahn.
-In fact, two time Olympic gold medallist Haile Gebrselassie says he trained for his 1000-metre races by listening to Scatman by Scatman John because its 135-bpm tempo perfectly matched his stride.
+In fact, two-time Olympic gold medallist Haile Gebrselassie says he trained for his 1000-meter races by listening to Scatman by Scatman John because its 135-bpm tempo perfectly matched his stride.

 NO REGGAE OR ROCK